algolia/instantsearch/docs/src/getting-started/styling.md

 You can override existing class names with your own ones.

-To do so, you need to provide an object as the `class-names` property, that will map default class names to the ones of your choice.
+To do so, you need to provide an object as the `class-names` property, which will map default class names to the ones of your choice.

-i.e.
+For example:

 ```html
 <ais-pagination :class-names="{